Chapel (character): Fictional character biography

-Publishing history

-Chapel mostly appeared in the titles Spawn and Youngblood.
-However, he was also given a couple of short-lived, self-titled series.
-The second Chapel series, published in 1995, was written by Brian Witten and Eric Stephenson and featured the art of Calvin Irving.
+In the later Spawn comics, due to issues with Chapel debuting in Youngblood, Rob Liefeld took back the rights to him.
+Jessica Priest was later added in the comics as Al Simmons's killer.
+The Scorched 24 introduces John Bishop as another character replacing Chapel as Jessica becomes more heroic.

 In other media

-Absent from the live action Spawn film, Chapel was replaced by Jessica Priest.
+Absent from the live-action Spawn film, Chapel was replaced by Jessica Priest.
 Chapel (called Jess Chapel) made appearances on HBO's Todd McFarlane's Spawn, in which he had the same backstory as the comics version.
 He was voiced by Ruben Santiago-Hudson.